 Assessment may result in

 Assessment is conducted in the language(s) used by the person, with sensitivity to cultural and linguistic variables.
 Accommodations and modifications can be made to testing procedures.
 Documentation should include descriptions of these accommodations and modifications, and scores from standardized tests should be interpreted and reported with caution.
-See ASHA's Practice Portal pages on Bilingual Service Delivery, Collaborating With Interpreters, Transliterators, and Translators, and Cultural Competence.
+See ASHA's Practice Portal pages on Bilingual Service Delivery, Collaborating With Interpreters, Transliterators, and Translators, and Cultural Responsiveness.

 The comprehensive assessment of communication and swallowing abilities typically includes the following components (see box below).